sseefried/ethernaut/README.md

 These are my (`sseefried`'s) solutions to the [Ethernaut CTF](https://ethernaut.openzeppelin.com/).
 However, I forked this repository from `cmichel`'s
 [Ethernaut solutions](https://github.com/MrToph/ethernaut)

-I did this because I wanted to borrow his `hardhat` test infrastructure, which is a much faster way to interact with smart contructs that doing it via Remix on a real testnet.
+I did this because I wanted to borrow his `hardhat` test infrastructure, which is a much faster way to interact with smart contructs than calling out to a real testnet with its inconsisent and lengthy block times.

-It might be hard to believe but I am one of those people who is capable of not looking at the answers, even when conveniently within reach, in order to fully benefit from the learning experience.
+It might be hard to believe, but I am one of those people who is capable of not looking at the answers "at the back of the book", even when conveniently within reach.
+In order to fully benefit from the learning experience it's best to do it this way.
+"You're only cheating yourself" is the principle of this approach.
 I removed all of `cmichel`'s solutions from my fork of the repo in [commit 313c6964352de8e201ff0e3ed96f8d848ffc85ca](https://github.com/sseefried/ethernaut-solutions/commit/313c6964352de8e201ff0e3ed96f8d848ffc85ca).

-Plus, more levels were added to Ethernaut since `cmichel` solved them, hopefully proving that I'm capable of solving these challenges without the assistance of others.
+Also, more levels were added to Ethernaut since `cmichel` solved them, hopefully proving that I'm capable of solving these challenges without the assistance of others.

 ## Set up